 Dementia is defined as progressive and debilitating decline in cognitive function.
 The major causes of dementia are neurodegenerative diseases of aging, including Alzheimer’s disease, Parkinson’s disease and frontotemporal dementia.
 In addition, vascular disease is an important cause and contributor.

-Dementia is a growing public health concern as the number of patients and the associated health care costs continue to rise.
+Dementia is a major and growing public health concern as the number of patients and the associated health care costs continue to rise.
 Alzheimer’s disease is the leading cause of dementia.
 Currently, there are no treatments known to halt or slow the progression of this disease in afflicted individuals.